by Rustic Escentuals

 Tip: If the soap won’t come out, wait another 1/2 hour or so – don’t fight it.
 You can even pop the soap in the freezer for 5 minutes but I don’t recommend longer than that.

-Step 16: Package your soap for gift giving with 1 or 2 of the Exfoliating Bath & Shower Gloves for a nice spa gift set.
-Remember, men love to pamper themselves too!
+Step 16: Package your soap for gift giving – remember, men love to pamper themselves too!